JadenMeister/photo-dump/README.md

 ## for practice React, React hooks

 This project used React@18
-## using MIT License product, OPEN API
+## using MIT License products, OPEN API

-background- from NASA official website
+background- from NASA's official website

 ## with Three.js for globe module